 An IT director will generally be operationally focused and look at problems from a day-to-day tactical perspective.
 We think of this as ‘keeping the lights on’, and in our best-of-breed technology stacks it can be a daunting task.

-The challenge is to find the right type of person: An IT professional who can be successful at working with the business users.
+The challenge is to find the right type of person: An IT professional who can be successful at working with key business users and stakeholders.
 If you put somebody too technical at that table, it usually doesn't work out.
 It’s about finding the right mix of operational skills and strategic focus.

 There are a few key indicators that it’s time to consider extending beyond operational IT to Strategic IT.